sutta » an » an7 » Aṅguttara Nikāya 7.66

 Bhūtapubbaṁ, bhikkhave, sunetto nāma satthā ahosi titthakaro kāmesu vītarāgo.

 Once upon a time, there was a teacher called Sunetta.
-He was a religious founder and was free of sensual desire.
+He was a religious founder and was free of desire for sensual pleasures.

 Sunettassa kho pana, bhikkhave, satthuno anekāni sāvakasatāni ahesuṁ.